jhemberger/md-cv/index.md

 ## Papers
 `2019`
 __Hemberger, J.__, and C. Gratton.
 Saved by the pulse?
-Separating the effects of total and temporal food abundance on the performance of bumble bee microcolonies. _Submitted_.
+Separating the effects of total and temporal food abundance on the performance of bumble bee microcolonies. _in revision_, _Basic and Applied Ecology_.

 `2018`
 __Hemberger, J.__, and C. Gratton.
+2018.
 Floral resource pulse decreases bumble bee foraging trip duration in central Wisconsin agroecosystem. _Ecological Entomology_ 43:447–457.

 ## Grants